lightfoot-labs/rsc-badge-programming/README.md

 Currently, the jellyfish boards are using Adafruit's Neopixel library.
 If you want to write your own code, that's fine!
 But the Neopixel library

 ### Neopixels
-If you want to use the Neopixel library, follow the steps here to install it: https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation
+If you want to use the Neopixel library, [follow these steps to install it](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation).

 ### IMPORTANT NOTES
 **I strongly recommend that you do not change the LED brightness unless you are using USB power. ** Read this section to learn about why you don't want too-bright LEDs on battery power.